graham/v8-multi-future-example/README.md

  - Promises rejecting randomly, without any action on the part of my code.
  - Random SegFaults

-I've tried a number of different TryCatch and EscapableHandleScope solutions, but none have been able to resolve my issue.
+I've tried a number of different `v8::TryCatch` and `v8::EscapableHandleScope` solutions, but none have been able to resolve my issue.
 Hopefully there is someone out there that can help me understand what I'm doing wrong.

 | This feels like a memory mishandling error but I'm unable to see what I'm doing wrong.